sudhanshuptl/presto/presto-cli/Readme.md

 We are using `tableau Hyper API` instead of `tableau Extract 2.0` to convert Query Output into `hyper` file as per our current results performance of conversion is improved upto >3x .

-# How I can try this new feature without much effort.
+# How I can try this new feature without much effort ?
 It is always better to tryout new functionality before goig into setup and details, So We build a docker image for that.
 Steps:
 1. Start Docker Engine in your system.